Zymbit-Docs/docs/content/tutorials/perimeter-detect/sen/index.md

 ### Perimeter Breach Response Actions

-Prior to permanently binding your SEN to a specific host device, it can be configured through the API to respond to a perimeter breach event in one of three ways.
+Prior to permanently binding your Secure Edge Node to a specific host device, it can be configured through the API to respond to a perimeter breach event in one of three ways.
 After permanent binding is completed, the selected configuration is locked and immutable.

 ##### Response Choices

 A)  Do nothing (disable)
-B)  Notify host when perimeter breach occurs (default as shipped for SCM Beta)
+B)  Notify host when perimeter breach occurs (default as shipped)
-C)  Destroy all key material (this essentially destroys any encrypted data or file system.
+C)  Destroy all key material (prevents access to encrypted data or root file system)

 ### Test Perimeter Detect
 **Developer Mode only**

 To quickly test your perimeter detect setup, here is sample code using the Python API.
 The program will wait for ten seconds to detect any perimeter breaches.
 Before running this script, connect the circuits with the provided yellow and blue wires and during the ten second pause in the script, breach the perimeter by unplugging the circuit wires.
 The wait function should immediately detect the event.

 In the API, perimeter circuit 2 (as shown in the above images) is defined as channel 1 and perimeter circuit 1 is defined as channel 0.
-As noted, for SCM Beta, channel 0 and channel 1 have already been set to action_notify=True.
+As shipped, Channel 0 and Channel 1 have been set to action_notify=True.

 Example for monitoring Perimeter Events:
 <details>